gvwilson/sdxpy/src/oop/index.md

 and [%g monkey_patching "monkey patching" %]
 are powerful tools,
-but they can all be understood in terms of dictionaries that contain references to properties, functions, and other dictionaries.
+but they can all be understood in terms of dictionaries that contain references to properties, functions, and other dictionaries ([%f oop-concept-map %]).

 [% figure
    slug="oop-concept-map"